Skip to content

 Additional hosts added automatically:

-[developer]config when the developer skill is selected - Operator extras via
+• Git remote hosts from [developer] config when the developer skill is selected

 No MITM -- TLS is end-to-end between Claude Code and the destination.

-With the sandbox making the DB read-only, skills write JSON request files to the always-writable temp dir.
+With no database reachable from inside the sandbox at all, skills write JSON request files to the always-writable temp dir.
 The scheduler (unsandboxed) processes them after successful completion:

 Handlers and the shared envelope helper (_load_deferred_json) live in scheduler_deferred.py.
 Identity fields (user_id, conversation_token) come from the task, not the JSON, preventing spoofing via prompt injection.
 See scheduler for retry-replay safety and the unconsumed-file warning.